 Let’s take a look at cash advances to help you determine if this is the appropriate loan type for you.

-Credit card cash advances.
 Cash advances may also involve withdrawing a certain amount of money from your credit card.
-These types of cash advances typically come with very high-interest rates, but they are attractive because they can provide immediate funding when the need arises.
+Credit card cash advances typically come with very high-interest rates, but they are attractive because they can provide immediate funding when the need arises.

 How Do Cash Advances Work?

-Once this information is verified, the lender will supply the requested loan amount (usually no more than $1,500).
+Once this information is verified, the lender will supply the requested loan amount.
 The loan must then be paid within a short time frame, usually within two weeks to a month, or when the borrower’s next paycheck comes in, hence the name “payday loans.”
 Usually, these loans must be fully repaid in one lump sum rather than in installments.

 Credit Card Cash Advance

 A credit card cash advance is the more popular type of cash advance and involves accessing cash through a credit card.
 If you already have a credit card, you may be able to access fast cash by withdrawing it through an ATM or bank teller up to your cash advance limit, which may be lower than your regular credit limit for purchases.